LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### Solution

 The correct solution is to obviously use the proper HTML element, there is no reason to be creating checkboxes from scratch as that obviously results in issues like this one.
-What i have done here is certainly not what I would recommend, I have just fixed the broken wheel I reinvented.
+What I have done here is certainly not what I would recommend, I have just fixed the broken wheel I reinvented.
 I'm not going to go into that, as I only did it as it saved me a little effort whilst building the site and writing this companion guide.
 Just use HTML, though, that's what it's there for and it's much easier.

 #### Focussing on First name field causes change of context

 If you filled in the "Net worth" field and then pressed <kbd>Tab</kbd> to advance focus, when focus arrived on the adjacent field (First name), you may have noticed something unexpected happened?
-I trigger a change of content that ultimately only fires if the "Net worth" field has a value of less than 2,000,000, because our pretention tech bros are choosy over who they work for and they wouldn't  want to wast their time working for most of us as we're not rich enough.
+I trigger a change of content that ultimately only fires if the "Net worth" field has a value of less than 2,000,000, because our pretentious tech bros are choosy over who they work for and they wouldn't want to wast their time working for most of us as we're not rich enough.

 What happens is a modal fires (other things happen, too) and focus is hijacked and ultimately sent to the `<body>` element.
 This fails 3.2.1 On Focus (A), as hijacking focus and moving it elsewhere is a change of context.

 We could write the other issues with this awful pattern, but we're not going to, I do often write up multiple failures for a single thing, so in addition to 3.2.1 I would also write up:

 * 4.1.3 Status Messages (AA) as when the modal appears it is not announced
-* 2.2.1 Timing Adjustable (A) as there is a limit on reading the contents of the modal, it appears only briefly and there is no way to extend the duration it appears for or indeed make it persist until a user reads it and then manually closes it
+* 2.2.1 Timing Adjustable (A) as there is a limit on reading the contents of the modal, it appears only briefly and there is no way to extend the duration it appears for, or indeed make it persist until a user reads it and then manually closes it
-* I would also mention how disabling the entirety of the form on a focus event is unpredictable and unexpected behaviour
+* I would also mention how disabling the entirety of the form on a focus event is unpredictable and unexpected behaviour.

 ##### How to find

-This is perhaps a little unfair, as none of us would enter accurate details in that field, so as auditors some of you may do similar to me, which is a random finger dance on my keyboard's numberpad and could easily enter a valuse above 2,000,000, but we could just as easily have entered something less.
-This could be hard to find, in that nobody expects an auditor to enter a gazillion different values in a form field to determine whether one causes unexpected behaviour.
-Let's not get too hung up on the value that is required to avoid this monstrosity, it's more about the behaviour, hijacking focus in a completely unexpected way can be found by general keyboard testing, in the case of form inputs, the focus event actually fires on mouse clicks, too, so generally speaking this would be be picked up by just interacting with a page using various input modalities
+This is perhaps a little unfair, as none of us would enter accurate details in that field, so as auditors some of you may do similar to me, which is a random finger dance on my keyboard's numberpad and could easily enter a value above 2,000,000, but we could just as easily have entered something less.
+This could be hard to find, in that nobody expects an auditor to enter a gazillion different values in a form field to determine whether one value causes unexpected behaviour.
+Let's not get too hung up on the value that is required to avoid this monstrosity, it's more about the behaviour, hijacking focus in a completely unexpected way can be found by general keyboard testing, in the case of form inputs, the focus event actually fires on mouse clicks, too, so generally speaking this would be be picked up by just interacting with a page using various input modalities.

 ##### Solution

 Burn it with fire?
 Well, firstly the modal and disabling the remaining form elements has to go.
 There could be several recommendations we could make, here:

-* Form validation, at the end of the form, when a user submits, then tell them they are too poor to be considered by these cretins, although preventing errors is much a better strategy than
+* Form validation, at the end of the form, when a user submits, then tell them they are too poor to be considered by these cretins, although preventing errors is much a better strategy
 * Replace the input with something such as a `<select>`, `checkbox` or `radio` and then provide some form of inline validation
 * Just tell folk that at this moment in time they can only takes applications for projects from rich folk